ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

  - screw terminal/push-pin: &nbsp; Wires need stripping
  - molex: &nbsp; &nbsp; Wires need stripping and crimping and a connector

-The general consensus (Ian and Tom primarily) is that for wires that land in the field the connector type should be screw-terminal/push-pin.
+The general consensus (Ian/Tom/Joseph) is that for wires that land in the field the connector type should be screw-terminal/push-pin.

 For wires that are primarily connected up at the factory, make the connectors molex.